Tang dynasty: Leisure

-Much more than earlier periods, the Tang era was renowned for the time reserved for leisure activity, especially for those in the upper classes.
+More than earlier periods, the Tang era was renowned for the time reserved for leisure activities, especially among the upper classes.
 Many outdoor sports and activities were enjoyed during the Tang, including archery, hunting, horse polo, cuju (soccer), cockfighting, and even tug of war.
 Government officials were granted vacations during their tenure in office.
 Officials were granted 30 days off every three years to visit their parents if they lived 1000 mi away, or 15 days off if the parents lived more than 167 mi away (travel time not included).
 Officials were granted nine days of vacation time for weddings of a son or daughter, and either five, three, or one days/day off for the nuptials of close relatives (travel time not included).
 Officials also received a total of three days off for their son's capping initiation rite into manhood, and one day off for the ceremony of initiation rite of a close relative's son.
+Among the royalty, the tradition of male homosexuality of Imperial China continued to exist, where eunuchs were often the royalty’s male favorites, both due to their appearance and talents.

 Traditional Chinese holidays such as Chinese New Year, Lantern Festival, Cold Food Festival, and others were universal holidays.
-In the capital city of Chang'an there was always lively celebration, especially for the Lantern Festival since the city's nighttime curfew was lifted by the government for three days straight.
-Between the years 628 and 758, the imperial throne bestowed a total of sixty-nine grand carnivals nationwide, granted by the emperor in the case of special circumstances such as important military victories, abundant harvests after a long drought or famine, the granting of amnesties, the installment of a new crown prince, etc. For special celebration in the Tang era, lavish and gargantuan-sized feasts were sometimes prepared, as the imperial court had staffed agencies to prepare the meals.
-This included a prepared feast for 1,100 elders of Chang'an in 664, a feast for 3,500 officers of the Divine Strategy Army in 768, and a feast for 1,200 women of the palace and members of the imperial family in the year 826.
-Drinking wine and alcoholic beverages was heavily ingrained into Chinese culture, as people drank for nearly every social event.
-A court official in the 8th century allegedly had a serpentine-shaped structure called the 'Ale Grotto' built with 50,000 bricks on the groundfloor that each featured a bowl from which his friends could drink.
+In Chang'an, there was always lively celebration, especially for the Lantern Festival since the city's nighttime curfew was lifted by the government for three days straight.
+Between 628 and 758, the imperial throne bestowed a total of sixty-nine grand carnivals nationwide, granted by the emperor in the case of special circumstances such as important military victories, abundant harvests after a long drought or famine, the granting of amnesties, or the instalment of a new crown prince.
+For special celebration in the Tang era, lavish and gargantuan-sized feasts were sometimes prepared, as the imperial court had staffed agencies to prepare the meals.
+This included a prepared feast for 1,100 elders of Chang'an in 664, a feast held for 3,500 officers of the Divine Strategy Army in 768, and one in 826 for 1,200 members of the imperial family and women of the palace.
+Alcohol consumption was a prominent facet of Chinese culture; people during the Tang drank for nearly every social event.
+An 8th-century court official allegedly had a serpent-shaped structure called the 'ale grotto' built on the ground floor using a total of 50,000 bricks, which featured bowls from which each of his friends could drink.

 Status in clothing

 In general, garments were made from silk, wool, or linen depending on your social status and what you could afford.
 Furthermore, there were laws that specified what kinds of clothing could be worn by whom.
 The color of the clothing also indicated rank.
 During this period, China's power, culture, economy, and influence were thriving.
 As a result, women could afford to wear loose-fitting, wide-sleeved garments.
-Even lower-class women's robes would have sleeves four to five feet in width.
+Even lower-class women's robes had sleeves four to five feet wide.